rafalp/Misago/dev-docs/plugins/hooks/get-thread-reply-formset-hook.md

-# `get_reply_thread_formset_hook`
+# `get_thread_reply_formset_hook`

-This hook wraps the standard function that Misago uses to create a new `ReplyThreadFormset` instance with forms for posting a new thread reply.
+This hook wraps the standard function that Misago uses to create a new `ThreadReplyFormset` instance with forms for posting a new thread reply.

 ## Location